-This infographic, courtesy of Marinated, explains the mentality of passive candidates and when to contact them for a job opportunity.
+This infographic, courtesy of Marinated and Entelo, explains the mentality of passive candidates and when to contact them for a job opportunity.

 - There are 4 factors which influence a passive candidate: the time they’ve spent at their current job, the company health, social network shift and explicit availability.

 - Contact a passive candidate when they are 2-3 years into their current position.

 - When the company’s health is not looking good (for example at lay-off times) is the best time to approach a passive candidate.

 - Keep on eye on a passive candidate’s social media action – layout changes, and changes to a company’s connection – they may be looking for a new job.